augustl/augustl.com/posts/blog/2019/devops_going_back_in_time_with_datomic.md

 It succeeds.

-(Have you ever told yourselv: "damn, I wish it didn't work?".
+(Have you ever told yourself: "damn, I wish it didn't work?".
 That's normal.
 It happens to engineers all the time.)

-The Boss tells Felix that he changed some of the rules in the admin setup this morning, before Felix arrived.
+Felix is told that The Boss changed some of the rules in the admin setup this morning, before Felix arrived.
 The admin setup is very powerful and flexible.
 Lots of grids and configs to tweak and adjust how orders are processed.

 Oh well.
 It worked.
 We're not sure why it failed.

-Moving on!
+Moving on to other things!

-## It's 11:30pm, almost midnight.
+## It's 11:30 pm, almost midnight.

 Marzia is sleeping.

-The System is operational.
+**The Other System** is operational.
 Everything is running A-OK.
 No alerts are triggered, no warnings are active.

 Earlier today, Marzia deployed to production.
 Four times, actually!
-Four nice and tidy incremental changes.
 DevOps, yay!

-The System receives orders from other systems in the organization.
-Marzia is a fan of Datomic, so she stores all the rules about how to process orders, and all the data about the orders themselves, as well as the raw input data that The System receives, in Datomic.
+**The Other System** receives orders from many different systems in the organization.
+Marzia is a fan of Datomic, so she stores all the rules about how to process orders, and all the data about the orders themselves, as well as the raw input data that **The Other System** receives, in Datomic.

 They use redis for some other things, and Riak as well.
-It's nice to be able to use different databases with different semantics for different parts of the system.
+It's nice to be able to use different databases with different semantics for different parts of **The Other System**.

 It's 11:30pm.
 An order fails.

 Nobody is alerted.
 This is just normal business.
-The other system that posted the order to us got an error mesage back.
+The different system that posted the order to us got an error mesage back.
 It's their responsibility to retry until it works.

-## It's 08:41am, the next day
+## It's 08:41 am, the next day

 Marzia just arrived at the office.

 The Boss asks Marzia why the order failed.
 It was an important order, and the system that sent it to us hasn't retried it.

 Cool!
-We use Datomic, so we have full access to the historical information about all the data in our system.
+Marzia stores all order related information in Datomic, so we have full access to the historical information about all the data in our system.

 (Say what?)

-The Boss tells Marzia that he changed some of the rules in the admin setup this morning, before Marzia arrived.
+Marzia is told that The Boss changed some of the rules in the admin setup this morning, before Marzia arrived.

 Marzia finds the transaction where the boss changed the rules.